mbenyoub/insidjam_docker/README.rst

 .. _xcgd/postgresql: https://registry.hub.docker.com/u/xcgd/postgresql/

-Note: do not remove your container as you data volumes is bound to it.
+Note: do not remove your container as your data volumes are bound to it.

 Start Odoo
 ----------